 Smule has a reputation for turning out some awe-inspiring musical apps.
-Their unique contribution to the app music world comes in the form of glowing light orbs and beams of light that magically appear on your iPhone or iPad screen while playing your virtual instrument, as well as seen illuminating around the rest of the world through a virtual satellite view, which shows the location of other Smule players in action (as they broadcast their playing for the rest of the world to hear.
+Their unique contribution to the app music world comes in the form of glowing light orbs and beams of light that magically appear on your iPhone or iPad screen.
+You’ll see these when playing your virtual instrument.
+These lights are also seen illuminating from around the rest of the world through a virtual satellite view.
+This view shows the location of other Smule players in action as they broadcast their playing for the rest of the world to hear.

-And the nearly transparent, spinning keyboard background made it difficult to see where I was supposed to be striking the keys — but not impossible.
+And the nearly transparent, spinning keyboard background made it difficult to see where I was supposed to be striking the keys, but not impossible.
 During the time that I played, there were several incidents (when I hit numerous 3-4 finger chords in a row) that caused the app to freeze up for a split second and the sound to cut out.
-A couple of songs made me worry that the app was going to crash.
-The Developer recommends (in the app help area) turning “off” the Zoom in the Settings area to remedy this — I’m not sure about that.
+There were a couple of songs that made me worry that the app was going to crash.
+If this happens to you, the Developer recommends (in the app help area) turning “off” the Zoom in the Settings area to remedy this.

-When you go into the Play area, you’ll find songs are categorized as follows: Suggestions for You, My Songs, Free Songs, What’s New, Songs on Sale, Top of the charts, Pop Songs, Classical, Rock, Kids Songs, Traditional & Folk Music, Video Game Music, Holiday Songs, Movies & TV, Musicals, All Songs — the amount and variety of songs is amazing.
-Just to give you a taste, there are songs like Clock by Coldplay, Apologize by Timbaland ft.
-OneRepublic, and Colors of the Wind by Pocahantas (Disney).
-You can jump right into piano playing with a couple of totally free songs, but most require watching a quick ad before getting the download, or using your limited Smoola to exchange for a song, and of course you can break out the real money.
+When you go into the Play area, you’ll find songs are categorized as follows: Suggestions for You, My Songs, Free Songs, What’s New, Songs on Sale, Top of the charts, Pop Songs, Classical, Rock, Kids Songs, Traditional & Folk Music, Video Game Music, Holiday Songs, Movies & TV, Musicals, All Songs.
+The amount and variety of song choices is truly amazing.
+Just to give you a taste, there are songs like “Clock” by Coldplay, “Apologize” by Timbaland ft.
+OneRepublic, and “Colors of the Wind” by Pocahantas (Disney).
+You can jump right into piano playing with a couple of totally free songs, but most require watching a quick ad before getting the download, or using your limited Smoola to exchange for a song.
+And of course, you can break out the real money too.

-It’s okay but I don’t really see the point of banging around in the dark, except that it does create a cool sort of artsy graphic effect on the screen with accompanying piano sounds.
+It’s okay but I don’t really see the point of banging around in the dark to play the piano, except that it does create a cool and sort of artsy-graphic effect on the screen with accompanying piano sounds.
 If you’re looking for more, tap on the circular keyboard icon (upper right) and you’ll discover the rest of the crazy-make-you-dizzy keyboards (a swirl keyboard, circular, and floating dock-type keyboard).
 If you pinch in or out or slide 1-2 fingers vertically up the screen, this will re-size the number of keys on the keyboard and can change the sounds of the keyboard as well.
-The silly playtime does tend to bring out the kid in you — at least it did in me.
+This silly playtime does tend to bring out the kid in you.

 In the Play section, you can play plenty of free songs for pure enjoyment, or turn your piano playing into a gaming experience by playing songs to earn stars, points, and achievements to level up to the next level, or earn more Smoola by watching ads or doing things to earn Smoola in varying amounts.
-You can earn Free Smoola rewards by: liking them on Facebook (5 more Smoolas for you), watching a video (5 more for you), as well as additional Free Smoolas (of varying points) by watching more videos or completing certain actions, such as signing up for things (NetFlix,etc).
-With the Smoolas you earn or purchase, you can exchange for songs and even change your default Baby Grand instrument sound to something more interesting from the 18 other choices provided like: Classical Guitar, Retro Gamer, Garage Organ, (etc.): ranging from 195-495 Smoolas to buy/exchange.
+You can earn Free Smoola rewards by: liking them on Facebook (5 more Smoolas for you), watching a video (5 more for you), as well as additional Free Smoolas (of varying points) by watching more videos or completing certain actions such as signing up for things (NetFlix,etc).
+With the Smoolas you earn or purchase, you can exchange for songs and even change your default Baby Grand instrument sound to something more interesting from the 18 other choices provided like: Classical Guitar, Retro Gamer, Garage Organ, (etc.).
+These range from 195-495 Smoolas to buy/exchange.

 In the World area, I actually enjoyed watching the big world globe spin randomly to reveal where people were playing world wide.
-It’s nice to be able to stop and listen in on all the different song performances, give them a little love with a “heart” vote, as well as the opportunity to view their profile and stats.
+It’s nice to be able to stop and listen in on all the different song performances.
+You can give them a little love with a “heart” vote, and view other users’ profiles and stats.
 If you like their song, you can obtain it through the “Get this song!” option.
 Another cool feature here is that you can “Learn” the song and have it played (complete with lights) for you, but the Smoola exhange/buy/watch scenarios continue again here.

 Magic Piano iPad App Download Link